 The final and most serious long-term side effect of Restoril use is addiction.
 Addiction occurs after the continual and repeated use of the drug.
 If you experience cravings for Restoril and can’t control your use, you may have developed an addiction that requires professional addiction treatment.

 Overdose is a serious side effect associated with the misuse of benzodiazepines like Restoril.
 In the event of an overdose, emergency medical attention must be sought right away.

-Overdose caused by benzodiazepines can suppress aspects of the central nervous system, such as breathing, to the point that victim stops breathing altogether.
+The overdose caused by benzodiazepines can suppress aspects of the central nervous system, such as breathing, to the point that the victim stops breathing altogether.
 In addition to impaired breathing, the following symptoms of a Restoril overdose require immediate medical care: